inductiva/inductiva/docs/simulators/Reef3D.md

 ```

 You should see something like this when you run this script end to end (it
-should take approximately 15 minutes).
+should take less than 15 minutes).
 Please take into consideration that some
-values related with user credits, quotas and tiers may differ substantially from
+values related with user credits and quotas may differ substantially from the
-the ones you see, depending on the tier you are in.
+ones you may see depending on the tier you are in.

 ```bash
 Username: sarmento